KaotoIO/kaoto.io/content/docs/add-custom-view.md

 The `constraints` will define when this extension will be shown.
 In this example, the extension will be shown when configuring the `twitter-search-source` step.
-It will appear as a brand new "Fun Component" tab when you click on `twitter-search-source` in Kaoto.
+It will appear as a new "Fun Component" tab when you click on `twitter-search-source` in Kaoto.

 Stay turned for details on what you can do with your Step Extension, as